Modified treatment policy effect estimation with weighted energy distance: Weighted Energy Distance for MTPs

 \section{Weighted Energy Distance for MTPs}

-After identifying the key component of confounding bias in estimating the causal effect of MTP, a natural question arises: can we measure or bound its magnitude for a given set of weights?
-Doing so would enable objective evaluation of a set of weights in the specific context of a given MTP for a given dataset.
-Since the confounding bias component $\int_{(\mathcal{X},\mathcal{A})}\mu(\x,a)d(F_{n,\w,\X,A}-F_{n,\X,A}^{q})(\x,a)$ is an integral over the difference of the two empirical distributions, a metric that can measure the distance between these two distributions can be used for this purpose.
+With the key component of confounding bias in weighted estimates of the causal effect of an MTP, the next step is devoloping an outcome-agnostic manner measure or bound of the magnitude of \eqref{equ:errordecomp_bias} for a given set of weights.
+Doing so would enable evaluation of a set of weights in the specific context of a given MTP for a given dataset.
+A challenge in quantifying the bias term is that it depends on 1) an unknown mean function and 2) the distance between a weighted and an MTP-shifted distribution.
+Since the bias component $\int_{(\mathcal{X},\mathcal{A})}\mu(\boldsymbol{x},a)d(F_{n,\w,\X,A}-F_{n,\X,A}^{q})(\boldsymbol{x},a)$ is an integral over the difference of the two empirical distributions, a metric that can measure the distance between these two distributions can be used for this purpose.
 In this paper, we adopt the energy distance \citep{szekely2013energy,huling2020energy}, a metric based on powers of the Euclidean distance, for use in estimating weights that minimize the key component of the confounding bias.
-Although there are other measures of distributional distance, we focus on the energy distance due to its simplicity in form, implementation, and lack of need for tuning parameters, making it a widely applicable tool for a broad ranger.
+Although there are other measures of distributional distance, we focus on the energy distance due to its simplicity and lack of need for tuning parameters, making it a widely applicable tool for a broad range of investigators.
 However, other distances can be used in its place, such as the maximum mean discrepancy (MMD) which is the distance of two distributions embedded to the reproducing kernel Hilbert spaces (RKHS).
-Maximum mean discrepancies with the distance kernel is shown to be equivalent to the energy distance when it is calculated with a semimetric of negative type \citep{sejdinovic2013equivalence}.
-In Supplementary Material Section 2.2, we introduce the formula of MMD for researchers to use.
+MMDs with the distance kernel have been shown to be equivalent to the energy distance when it is calculated with a semimetric of negative type \citep{sejdinovic2013equivalence}.
+In Supplementary Material Section \ref{suppsec2.2}, we show an MMD formulation as an alternative measure.